Last updated: April 23, 2026

 Scope and Purpose

 This DPA governs ClearQuote's processing of Personal Information and NPI on behalf of Customer to provide the Service.
-ClearQuote processes data solely to deliver the Service as described in the Terms of Service — specifically, to enable insurance agents to generate AI-written proposals from carrier quotes and deliver them to clients via email.
+ClearQuote processes data solely to deliver the Service as described in the Terms of Service — specifically, to enable insurance agents to generate AI-written proposals from carrier quotes and deliver them to clients via email, and to monitor and respond to inbound support and security emails via an autonomous feedback agent (bug triage, code fix generation, and operator notification).

 ClearQuote does not process Personal Information for its own independent purposes beyond what is necessary to provide the Service.